-(3) This column reflects time-based restricted stock units granted to the Named Executive Officers in 2014 under the 2013 Stock Incentive Plan.
-(4) This column reflects the grant date fair value, as determined in accordance with FASB ASC Topic 718, of each equity award listed in the table.
+This column reflects time-based restricted stock units granted to the Named Executive Officers in 2014 under the 2013 Stock Incentive Plan.
+This column reflects the grant date fair value, as determined in accordance with FASB ASC Topic 718, of each equity award listed in the table.
 The grant date fair value of each performance-based restricted stock unit award is based on the probable outcome of the performance conditions as of the date of grant.
-These grants are subject to a two-year performance period and an additional time-based vesting condition.
+These grants are subject to a two-year performance paid titional time-based vesting condition.